-I ran an experiment to figure out the maximum rate I could obtain social share button clicks.
-During my best month, only 0.0224% (1 in 4,464) of my users clicked the button.
+I ran an experiment to determine the maximum click-through rate that I could obtain social-share button clicks.
+Only 0.0224% (1 in 4,464) of my users clicked the button during my best month.

 Many blogging gurus will tell you how beneficial social share buttons can be for your site.
 Theoretically, if 1% of your users share your post and 100 of their friends click-through, you will get infinite traffic.